dnauck/Portable.Licensing/Xamarin/GettingStarted.md

 A reference implementation of a management application for products, customers and licenses is available here: [https://github.com/dnauck/License.Manager-Light](https://github.com/dnauck/License.Manager-Light)

-### Download ###

-[Portable.Licensing](https://nuget.org/packages/Portable.Licensing) is distributed with the popular NuGet Packaging Manager.
-This will make it easier for developers to get the Portable.Licensing distribution into their project.

-Go to the NuGet website for more details: [http://nuget.org/](http://nuget.org/)

-NuGet provides several ways to get Portable.Licensing into your Project.
-The easiest way is to right click your project references in Visual Studio and choose the menu item "Manage NuGet Packages".

-Search in the "Online" tab for "Portable.Licensing" and click "Install" on your selected packages.

-It is also possible to install the Portable.Licensing packages via the "NuGet Package Manager Console".

-Type the following to install the Portable.Licensing library:

-    PM> Install-Package Portable.Licensing

-Or use the following command to get a specific version:

-    PM> Install-Package Portable.Licensing -Version 1.0.0

 ### Create a private and public key for your product ###

 Portable.Licensing uses the Elliptic Curve Digital Signature Algorithmus (ECDSA) to ensure the license cannot be altered after creation.